broadinstitute/cromwell/docs/developers/Instrumentation.md

 # Overview

 Cromwell's instrumentation support can be useful to collect utilization data in long-running, high-volume production environments.
-The default implementation of this ignores these metrics, but Cromwell includes alternative implementations that can forward metrics to a specific server.
+The default implementation of this ignores these metrics, but Cromwell includes alternate implementations that can forward metrics to a specific server.

 ### StatsD